mshaneck/mshaneck.github.io/SLAE32/slae32-assignment4.md

 for s in xorKey.to_bytes(16,"little"):
     xorKeyString += "\\x" + '{:02x}'.format(s)
 ```
-I am going to paste these values into the code directly, so I format them so that I can just concatentate them later.
-I was going to put the shift value right next to the xor key, but the shift instruction for xmm registers takes an immediate value as the amount of bytes to shift, so I have to paste them into the code in the appropriate position, essentially building the instructions on the fly.
+I am going to paste these values into the code directly, so I format them so that I can just concatenate them later.
+I was going to put the shift value right next to the xor key, but the shift instruction for xmm registers takes an immediate value as the amount of bytes to shift, so I have to paste them into the code in the appropriate position, building the instructions on the fly.

 ```python
 # break up input into chunks of 16 bytes